Myekman/tic_tac_toe/README.md

 4. Click "Pages" to the left in menu.
 5. The ”Source” should be "deploy from branch".
 Then choose Branch as ”main” and "root" as folder and click ”Save”.
 6. The website will deploy and the link to live webbsite will be ready when refresh the page.

+### How to fork

+To fork the respository:
+* Log in or sign up to GitHub.
+* Go to the repository for this project: [Tic Tac Toe]()
+* Click the Fork button in the top right corner.

+### How to clone

+To clone repository:
+* Log in or sign up to GitHub.
+*  Go to the repository for this project: [Tic Tac Toe]()
+* Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+* Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+* Type 'git clone' into the terminal and then paste the link you copied in step 3 and press enter.

 ## Content
 *  The Content of javascript file was influenced of love maths project and from diffrent youtube videos, i have linked them in credits.